ADGEfficiency/adgefficiency.github.io/_posts/2016-12-08-elexon-api-web-scraping-using-python.md

 This post will show how to scrape UK Grid data from ELEXON using their API.
-[If you just want to skip to the code - the script is here.](https://github.com/ADGEfficiency/electricity_price_forecasting/blob/master/elexon_data_scraping.py)
+[If you just want to skip to the code - the script is here.](https://github.com/ADGEfficiency/electricity_price_forecasting/blob/master/elexon_data_scraping.py)  This worked is inspired by work from the [excellent Patrick Avis of the Energy Analyst](http://energyanalyst.co.uk/).

 This post is the second in a series applying machine learning techniques to an energy problem.
 The goal of this series is to develop models to forecast the UK Imbalance Price.